 Author: Dr. Julia J. Lock, Cole-Parmer EMEA

 Food is being traded in huge amounts every day, with imports, exports and internal sales forming a complex and dynamic movement.
 When it comes to food safety every single item must be tracked and risk managed along its journey from farm to fork.
 Any lapse in food safety can have detrimental consequences on the consumer and have a negative financial impact on a company, not to mention significant repercussions on reputation.
 It stands to reason that food safety is preventative in nature rather than reactionary.
 Food companies are required to have a safety plan in place to ensure that withdrawals from market are minimized.
-The General Food Law, Regulation EC No 178/2002, dictates the general principles of food safety and food law, something food handling businesses must comply with this in order to ensure that safe food is released to the market.
+The General Food Law, Regulation EC No 178/2002, dictates the general principles of food safety and food law, something food handling businesses must comply with this to ensure that safe food is released to the market.
 The safety of food can be affected by a range of unwanted organisms or materials, such as residues, contaminants, toxins, microbes, and allergens.
 According to a recent survey by the European Food Safety Authority the most concerning topics are the misuse of antibiotics, hormones and steroids in farm animals; pesticide residues in food; and food additives.
 Other concerns that have arisen are around the use of additives, food hygiene and food poisoning from bacteria.

 Residues in food are already being addressed by legislation whereby Maximum Residue Levels (MRLs) dictate the legally permissible concentration of a compound in food or animal feed.
 MRLs are established following detailed studies on the active ingredients within a range of chemicals that come in contact with crops and livestock.
 Unfortunately, the requirement of a high-quality yield means that a group of one species, whether it be plant or animal, is spatially confined to one area.
 As a result, a ‘reservoir’ containing hosts is created and is therefore an inviting source of sustenance to pests and diseases.
 In addition, in terms of agriculture, a monospecific stand of a crop may be an ideal location for weed species where the opportunity for growth without competition arises.